DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: Franconia-Springfield station is the southwestern terminus of the Blue Line.

-In addition to being close enough to commute to D.C. jobs, Springfield is home to three major federal employers — the National Geospatial-Intelligence Agency (NGA), Fort Belvoir, and the recently completed Transportation Security Administration (TSA) headquarters.
-Springfield Town Center, recently renovated and reopened to incorporate more outdoor foot traffic, offers plenty of shopping and dining options.
+In addition to being close enough to commute to DC jobs, Springfield is home to three major federal employers — the National Geospatial-Intelligence Agency (NGA), Fort Belvoir Army base, and the recently completed Transportation Security Administration (TSA) headquarters.
+Springfield Town Center, newly renovated to incorporate more outdoor foot traffic, offers plenty of shopping and dining options.
 Residents enjoy hiking, biking, picnicking, and horseback riding at Brookfield Park and Lake Accotink Park.

-Long-distance moving costs depend on distance, the amount of stuff you’re moving, market conditions in the city you’re leaving, and even the direction of your move.
-In general, it will cost you less to move northward from the south because there’s a lower demand for moving in that direction.
+Long-distance moving costs depend on various factors.
+The most important are the distance being traveled, the amount of stuff you’re moving, the time of year, market conditions in the city you’re leaving, and even the direction of your move.
+In general, it will cost you less to move northward from the south because there’s not as much demand for moving in that direction.

-The cost to move cross-country with a rental truck ranges between $1,785 and $3,920 for a 2- to 3-bedroom household, but that depends on the truck’s size and your precise location — and that doesn’t include fuel costs.
-The same move costs between $4,975 and $7,950 for a portable moving container.
+To give you an idea of the cost to move cross-country, let’s look at moving estimates from LA to DC.
+Renting a moving truck will cost between $1,757 and $4,053 for a 2- to 3-bedroom household, but that depends on the truck’s size and your precise location — and that doesn’t include fuel costs.
+The same move costs between $5,037 and $6,857 for a PODS portable moving container.
 And for a full-service move?
-Expect to pay from $4,500 to $9,500 (or more) to have professional movers pack, load, and transport your things from the West Coast to D.C.
+Expect to pay from $4,551 to $8,972 (or more) to have professional movers load and transport your things from the West Coast to DC.

-As you’re exploring places to live, it’s not too soon to start planning your move.
-Here are some average moving costs to give you a general idea of what to expect.
-Be sure to get detailed quotes for your specific move, and check out our D.C.
-Moving Guide to learn more about your moving options, including pros and cons.
-Then manage the details with these tips on moving out of state.
+As you’re exploring places to live in DC, it’s not too soon to start planning your move.
+Here are some average moving costs for shorter distances to give you a general idea of what to expect.
+Bear in mind that these are rough estimates, so be sure to get detailed quotes for your specific move.

-Relocating from Raleigh, NC, to Washington, D.C., could cost anywhere from $380 to over $5,000, depending on the moving service you choose.
+Relocating from Raleigh, NC, to Washington, DC, could cost anywhere from $376 to upwards of $4,600, depending on the moving service you choose.

 (Source: Google Maps)

 Your costs will vary, depending on how much stuff you have to move and the season, but here are some useful reference points.
-Relocating a 2- to 3-bedroom household from Raleigh, NC, to D.C. will cost between $380 and $770 for a rental truck, $1,780 and $5,125 for a traditional mover, or from $2,275 to $3,645 using a PODS moving container, which also includes one month of storage.
+Relocating a 2- to 3-bedroom household from Raleigh, NC, to DC will cost between $376 and $698 for a rental truck (not including fuel), $1,666 and $4,611 for a professional moving company, or from $1,927 to $2,870 with a PODS portable moving container.

-If you’re moving from Boston to Washington, D.C., your cheapest option will likely be renting a truck, though a PODS moving container can save you some serious hassle.
+If you’re moving from Boston to Washington, DC, your cheapest option will likely be renting a truck, though a PODS moving container can offer a more flexible move.

 (Source: Google Maps